 Sandy Boschee Secretary

-Trinity Health Foundation Directors: Dr. Peggy Haddon, Pat Holien, Dr. Alexandre Kindy, Dr. Kim Krohn, John Kutch, Don Longmuir, Nathan Smith
+Trinity Health Foundation Directors: Dr. Peggy Haddon, Pat Holien, Dr. Alexandre Kindy, Dr. Kim Krohn, John Kutch, Don Longmuir, Nathan Smith, Todd Telin

 Trinity Health Foundation was created in 1922 to provide money to build the original hospital.
 Today, our mission is to help create a system of care with the most significant impact on health and wellness throughout the region.
 We work collaboratively with Trinity Health, and pursue other opportunities to advance healthcare.

-On behalf of Trinity Health Foundation we would like to thank everyone who partnered with us in the recently concluded fiscal year July 1, 2016 – June 30, 2017 to positively improve the lives of people in our area.
+On behalf of Trinity Health Foundation we would like to thank everyone who partnered with us during our last fiscal year, July 1, 2016 – June 30, 2017, to positively improve the lives of people in our area.